withastro/docs/src/pages/en/guides/migrate-to-astro/from-nextjs.md

 ## Guided examples: See the steps!

-Here are examples of three files from Next's example templates converted to Astro.
+Here is an example of small Next.js Pokédex application converted to Astro.

+This walks through converting three individual files to `.astro` files:

+- `_document.js` for providing a layout becomes `src/layouts/Layout.astro`
+- `pages/index.js` Pokemon list page becomes `src/pages/index.astro`
+- `pages/pokemon/[name].js` for dynamic routing becomes `src/pages/[name].astro`

+Note that `_app.js` is not needed in an Astro project.

 ### Next base layout to Astro

-This example converts the main project layout (`/pages/_document.js`) to `src/layouts/Layout.astro` which receives props from pages on your site.
+This example converts the main project layout (`/pages/_document.js`) to `src/layouts/Layout.astro`.

 1. Identify the return().